 Ag in Motion’s outdoor setting means farmers can see the latest technology in real time in real situations.
 Field demos, crop plots, Livestock Central, and the Knowledge Tent connect farmers with experts to tackle real problems – some products even making their debut at Ag in Motion.

 The Ag in Motion team works with the industry to identify trends and issues that are on the minds of farmers in Western Canada.
 Demonstrations and programming are designed to answer questions farmers have with innovation and expertise to provide the best information available.
+Click the button below to access the full programming and demonstration schedule.

 Field demonstrations help make purchasing decisions.
 From comparing Air Seeders in action to testing sprayers, Ag in Motion provides the necessary information to help you make the right choice for your farm.
 Field demos offer the ability to see actual results and speak to experts in a realistic setting, all in one location.